-As at 30 April 2019, the Group has concentration of credit risk as 23% (2018: 30%) and 78% (2018: 59%) of the total trade receivable was due from the Group's largest debtor and the top five largest debtors respectively.
+As at 30 April 2020, the Group has concentration of credit risk as 47% (2019: 23%) and 82% (2019: 78%) of the total trade receivable was due from the Group's largest debtor and the top five largest debtors respectively.
 Taking into accounts the creditworthiness of the customers, the credit risk measures and the historical levels of default, the directors consider that such concentration of credit risk would not result in significant credit default exposure to the Group.

 As part of the Group's credit risk management, the Group applied internal credit rating for its customers.
 The Group's trade receivables are assessed individually by reference to past default experience and current past due exposure of each of the debtor.
-The expected loss rate is ranged from 0.1% to 55%.
+The expected loss rate is ranged from 0.01% to 100% (2019: 0.1% to 55%).